mahdiKhd/Software-lab-report1/README.md

 ## Getting Started

 1. Clone this repository
+2. Install dependencies: `npm install`
-2. Open `index.html` in your browser
+3. Open `index.html` in your browser
-3. Explore the dashboard
+4. Explore the dashboard

 ## Development